heathernoto/MagicMirror/README.md

 <img align='left' alt='opening-screen' src='/welcome.PNG' width='125'>
+<img align='left' alt='fortune-teller' src='/overlay.PNG' width='125'>.

 I remember as a kid shaking the :8ball: until it gave me the answer that I wanted.
 What if I could use facial recognition to try and determine the spirit in which the question was asked?
 If it's something that excites you, puts a :smile: on your face- boom, the positive answer you wanted.
-<img align='left' alt='fortune-teller' src='/overlay.PNG' width='125'>.
+If it's something you're dreading, :frown: it tells you what you want to hear!

 <img align='right' alt='smiling-face' src='/smile.PNG' width='125'>